zefulgas/SS/race_conditions_lab/README.md

 - You may want to try first your script without trying to win the race.
 File `attack-v0.sh` sleeps for 3 seconds to give you a vulnerability window between the TOC and TOU.
 This one is easier to defeat.

 - Notice that if the program `vuln` writes on `/tmp/XYZ` while it has no link to another file then there is no way to win the race.
 The file `/tmp/XYZ` will then be owned by `root` and you can no longer link it anywhere.

+- Although it is possible to do it with a VM with a single-core, some students reported that they were only able to succeed when having 2-cores assigned to the VM.
+You may want to give it a try.